-A "final local decision" means a final decision on the matter by a party to the apprentice contract, such as the apprenticeship sponsor or the ATR assigned to oversee the corresponding apprenticeship program.
-Parties considering filing a complaint are encouraged to bring the matter to the attention of the ATR first, who may facilitate a resolution to the satisfaction of both parties.
+A final local decision means a final decision on the matter by a party to the apprentice contract, such as the apprenticeship sponsor, or the ATR assigned to oversee the apprenticeship program.
+Apprentices and sponsors are encouraged to bring matters of dispute to the ATR's attention in an attempt to arrive at a resolution locally, prior to filing a written complaint with the Bureau.